HalfCodedPrince/hot_cold_rain/canon/01_glossary.md

 ## D

 - **Day-mark** — stencil symbol painted on lots/berths for that day’s gate; pigment changes by courier packet.
+- **Drill A/B patterns** - Two alternating, scripted ward drills (A and B) used by Steps & Mixed Courts to verify closures, clinics, kit, and signage.
+Both must pass within an audit window to qualify for clean-lane rebates.

 ## E